Palash90/site-assets/blogs/build-your-own-nn/README.md

 ### Matrix Multiplication
 Matrix multiplication is the ultimate work horse in any neural network library and arguably the most complex operation too.
 In a single step with the most simple network architecture we can count matrix multiplication is used thrice, element wise functional operations are called thrice, addition/subtraction once and transpose twice.
 Don't worry if you did not understand this claim.
 We'll soon dive into this counting.
 For now, just understand Matrix Multiplication is the most frequent operation in a training cycle.

 Unfortunately by nature a matrix multiplication is $O(n^3)$ operation.
-There are tons of optimizations had been done over the decades on this operation both on Software front as well as Hardware front.
+There are tons of optimizations have been done over the decades on this operation both on Software front as well as Hardware front.
 Those optimization techniques are itself worthy of their own book.

 However, to make our tensor useful, we'll avoid the textbook naive implementation technique and will use a bit sophisticated technique with compiler optimizations.
 To understand the basics, we'll keep both the versions in our library.